YellowChai/python_project2/README.md

     - helper2 : Player can ask if there is a pet or a monster in certain room

 Game ends when:
-1. player found the pet and key and also found the secret door - player win
+1. player found the Pete and key and also found the secret door - player win
-2. player exit through the secret door with a key, but without a pet - player lose
+2. player exit through the secret door with a key, but without Pete - player lose
 3. player lost the life - player lose
 4. player can give up during the game